 users table for example, we might want to:

-In this chapter, we look at how to do complete such tasks using
+In this chapter, we look at how to accomplish such tasks using

 DELETE statements.
 If you think back to our CRUD acronym,